 3. Sleep Issues: Sleeping and sharing intimate moments with your lover are the only uses for your bed.
 When we use our beds for other purposes, such as work or watching television, we link them with being awake.
 Unfortunately, doing so undermines our mental associations with mattresses and a good night's sleep.
 This might have disastrous effects on your sleep patterns.

 4. Blurred Boundaries: When we use our beds for other things, such as working, reading, or watching TV, we establish a link with awakeness.
 We want the bed to be a cue for sleep; working in bed undermines this relationship.
-It blurs the boundaries between work and persona; life, making it difficult to fall asleep at night.
+It blurs the boundaries between work and persona; life, making it difficult to fall asleep quickly at night.
 This can lead to increased stress, burnout, and a diminished sense of work-life balance.

 Strategies for Maintaining a Healthy Balance: